About the Project

 The Russian Far East is a unique natural and historical region of Northeast Asia.
-Here, along the banks of the Amur River, one of the largest rivers in the world, there are hundreds of archaeological monuments that have preserved the life of ancient tribes and peoples for millennia.
-Among the numerous archaeological sites found in the 19th and 20th centuries in the valley of the Lower Amur, a special place is occupied by monuments of rock art – petroglyphs made on separate laying boulders and vertical rock outcrops.
-A number of sites with similar historical, cultural, technological, and artistic characteristics are united in the Amuro-Ussuri province of rock art.
-The most extensive site is located on the right bank of the Amur River below the Citi of Khabarovsk, in the Nanai village of Sikachi-Alyan.
-Two more satellite monuments are located on the Kiya River (Darn Pleso locality) and on the Ussuri River near Sheremetyevo village.
+Here, along the banks of the Amur River, one of the largest rivers in the world, there are hundreds of archaeological sites that have preserved the life of ancient tribes and peoples for millennia.
+Among the numerous archaeological sites found in the 19th and 20th centuries in the valley of the Lower Amur, a special place is occupied by sites of rock art – petroglyphs made on separate laying boulders and vertical rock outcrops.
+A number of sites with similar historical, cultural, technological, and artistic characteristics are united in the Amur-Ussuri province of rock art.
+The most extensive site is located on the right bank of the Amur River below the city of Khabarovsk, in the Nanai village of Sikachi-Alyan.
+Two more satellite rock art site are located on the Kiya River (Chertovo Pleso locality) and on the Ussuri River near Sheremetyevo village.

-Since autumn 2016, the location of the petroglyphs of the Amur region has been documented by the research team of Paleolithic Art Center of the Russian Academy of Sciences, the Khabarovsk Regional Center for the Protection of Historical and Cultural Objects, and the RSSDA Laboratory.
+Since autumn 2016, the location of the petroglyphs of the Amur region has been documented by the research team of Paleolithic Art Center of the Russian Academy of Sciences, the Khabarovsk Regional Heritage Preservation Center, and the RSSDA Laboratory.
 During these years, Moscow and Khabarovsk researchers have worked together to digitize almost completely complex monuments of rock art that differ in their technological identity.

 Most important results of work

-- All known and currently accessible objects of rock art of the Amuro-Ussuri province have been comprehensively documented.
+- All known and currently accessible sites of rock art of the Amuro-Ussuri province have been comprehensively documented.

 - The research materials of the late 19th and early 21st centuries have been systematized and consolidated into a single database.